annakew/Data--Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio

-A portfolio of statistical data analysis projects.
+A portfolio of statistical data analysis projects focusing on Health and Economics.

 ## [Predictors of Heart Disease Using A Logit Model](https://rpubs.com/annaew/939427)